 Notes

-To prevent BURN message, scrape the bottom of the pan well before you turn ON the PRESSURE COOK mode.
+Burn message: To prevent a BURN message, scrape the bottom of the pan well before you turn ON the PRESSURE COOK mode.

-Adjust chillies to suit your preferred spice levels.
+Spiciness: Adjust chillies to suit your preferred spice level.

-The water to grain ratio might vary for fine semolina.
+Ratio: The water to semolina ratio may vary for fine semolina.

-The cook time includes the time IP takes to build the pressure as well.
+Cooking time: The cook time doesn’t include the time IP takes to build the pressure.

-If you are doubling up this recipe you don’t have to double up the time.
+Different Quantity: If you are doubling up this recipe, you don’t have to double up the time.
 As a rule of thumb, the cooking time remains the same regardless of doubling or halving the recipe.

 ** Nutritional information provided here are estimated and for guidance only.
 Please refer my Recipe Disclaimer for more details.